Tantra: Modern era

 According to David N. Lorenzen, two different kinds of definitions of Tantra exist, narrow and broad.
 According to the narrow definition, Tantrism, or "Tantric religion", is the elite traditions directly based on the Sanskrit texts called the Tantras, Samhitas, and Agamas.
 Lorenzen's "broad definition" extends this by including a broad range of "magical beliefs and practices" such as Yoga and Shaktism.

-However, "yoga" itself is a term broadly attributed to many traditions and practices, including the western assumption that yoga is synonymous with physical stretching, and little more.
-Defined in the Patanjali Yoga Sutras: "Yoga is stilling the nature of the mind."
-In all reality, a third definition also exists—sexual abuse in the name of spirituality and the sacred.
-Even a Buddhist Rinpoche is driven to breach the fundamental fiduciary duties owed to students and disciples, not to mention numerous self-proclaimed "guru" figures in USA.
-Western neo-tantra has been popularized most notably by, Chandra Mohan / Rajneesh / Osho, and followers such as Margo Anand as "The World's Leading Expert on Tantra."
+The term "yoga" is broadly attributed to many traditions and practices, including the western assumption that yoga is synonymous with physical stretching and little more.
+The Yoga Sutras of Patanjali define yoga as "the stilling of the disturbances of the mind".
 Richard Payne states that Tantra has been commonly but incorrectly associated with sex, given popular culture's prurient obsession with intimacy.
 Tantra has been labelled as the "yoga of ecstasy", driven by senseless ritualistic libertinism.
 This is far from the diverse and complex understanding of what Tantra means to those Buddhists, Hindu and Jains who practice it.

 David Gray disagrees with broad generalizations and states that defining Tantra is a difficult task because "Tantra traditions are manifold, spanning several religious traditions and cultural worlds.
 As a result they are also diverse, which makes it a significant challenge to come up with an adequate definition".
 The challenge of defining Tantra is compounded by the fact that it has been a historically significant part of major Indian religions, including Buddhism, Hinduism and Jainism, both in and outside South Asia and East Asia.
 To its practitioners, Tantra is defined as a combination of texts, techniques, rituals, monastic practices, meditation, yoga, and ideology.